Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 20/01/2020

-PS: I will finish the drawing as best as I can and post it to get your opinion, thank you very much again ^^"
+P.S.
+Iâm going to finish the drawing as best as I can and post it so I can get your feedback.
+Thank you so much again!

 PS : Je vais finir le dessin du mieux que je peux et je le poste afin d'avoir ton avis merci beaucoup encore ^^"